 The British Museum’s first blockbuster exhibition in their new temporary exhibition gallery received plenty of publicity, mostly about the arrival of the longest Viking longship ever discovered – or at least, the 20% of its wooden frame that survives, plus a reconstruction of the rest – from Denmark.
 A new gallery, a giant longship, and Vikings!
 How could a group of Classicists resist…?

 On a recent business trip to Zurich, I had the opportunity to tour two of the city’s great repositories of Swiss history and culture: the Museum Rietberg and the Landesmuseum Zürich (English: Swiss National Museum).
 Both house sumptuous works of art and special rotating exhibitions.

 Every month, Ancient History Encyclopedia will share news about select museum exhibitions and events of interest to our global audience via AHetc.
 Exhibitions are arranged in alphabetical order by geographical location and region within this post: the Americas, United Kingdom, Europe/Middle East, and East Asia/Oceania.
-Here is a taste of what is on show at major museums around the world in January 2017:
+Here is a taste of what is on show at major museums around the world in February 2017: